Most veterinarians choose their career path because of their love for animals.

 Business is often about planning and strategy.
-It takes both short-term work and long-term vision to find financial success, especially in competitive markets.
+It takes short-term work and long-term vision to succeed financially, especially in competitive markets.
 How will your practice evolve over time?
 What policies will you have in place?

 But there is a wealth of information to be found online.
-There’s a nearly endless sea of business strategy and planning help that’s just waiting to be tapped.
+A nearly endless sea of business strategy and planning help is just waiting to be tapped.

 Relevant resources for strategy and planning:

-This is a fantastic resource for how to gather and organize information on your competitors.
-Competitive research is a key component to any successful business plan, and veterinarians are no different.
+This is a fantastic resource for gathering and organizing information on your competitors.
+Competitive research is a key component of any successful business plan, and veterinarians are no different.
 You’ll want to learn how to analyze the market and make decisions that will help you stand out and compete with other practices.

 Key Performance Indicators, or KPIs, are often considered the most important metrics that describe the health of your business.
-As the name implies, these metrics are used as indicators of how well your business is doing in terms of its most important performance goals.
-It can be difficult to determine if you’re on track to hit a yearly goal, but you can measure KPIs as a way to see incremental progress every day, week, or month.
+These metrics are used as indicators of how well your business is doing with its important performance goals.
+Determining if you’re on track to hit a yearly goal can be difficult, but you can measure KPIs to see incremental progress every day, week, or month.
 KPIs should be part of any business plan or strategic document.

 Goals and metrics matter, but ultimately, you need to operate in order to achieve them.
 The operational part of your business plan will detail the systems, processes, and strategies that will be used in your practice to make things run smoothly.

-If you have an established practice that’s primed for growth, this guide will help you learn to plan and manage that growth in a strategic and deliberate way.
+If you have an established practice primed for growth, this guide will help you learn to plan and manage that growth strategically and deliberately.
 It offers a variety of considerations and specific strategies for growing the veterinary business over time.

 Tools & Technology

 Your vet clinic will likely rely on tools and technology as a way to grow and improve.
-There are many tools out there — too many to try them all — so this collection offers a few of the best ones.
+There are too many tools out there to try them all, so this collection offers a few of the best ones.

 Shameless plug!
-Apptoto is used by veterinarians around the country to manage their appointments and reminders, providing a seamless experience for clients and saving a ton of time for the office staff.
+Apptoto is used by lots of veterinarians to manage their appointments and reminders, providing a seamless experience for clients and saving a ton of time for the office staff.

 Manage all your customer relationships with a powerful CRM.
-Insightly offers robust functionality and it’s super affordable — even free to start.
+Insightly offers robust functionality and is super affordable.
+It’s even free to start.

 Email marketing keeps your clients engaged and coming back.
-MailChimp offers a great email platform that includes free tiers and lots of features that can help you get more sophisticated as your practice grows.
+MailChimp offers a great email platform with free tiers and many features to help you become more sophisticated as your practice grows.